sunw41ker/django-controlcenter/docs/charts.rst

 LineChart
 ---------

-Line chart with point labels and usefull Chartist.js_ settings.
-This chart type is usually used to display latest data dynamic sorted by date which comes in backward order from database (because you order entries by date and then slice them). ``LineChart`` passes ``'reversData': True`` option to Chartist constructor which reverses ``series`` and ``labels``.
+Line chart with point labels and useful Chartist.js_ settings.
+This chart type is usually used to display latest data dynamic sorted by date which comes in backward order from database (because you order entries by date and then slice them). ``LineChart`` passes ``'reverseData': True`` option to Chartist constructor which reverses ``series`` and ``labels``.

 BarChart